antgobar/job_tracker/README.md

 Since this application would be triggered on a regular schedule e.g. daily a serverless approach is more ideal than a continuous runtime, at least if the processing and ETL loads are relatively small
-* CI/CD pipeline using GitHub actions to test application and on success publish docker image to AWS ECR
+* CI/CD pipeline using GitHub actions to test the application, and on success publish docker image to AWS ECR
 * Build an AWS Lambda function from this image
 * Use AWS EventBridge to trigger the Lambda on a regular schedule